“Thunderbolt 2019” - Macau Police Operation using Hisign identification system

 Since 2017, Hisign has established a cooperative relationship with the Macao Special Administrative Region Government, providing the “Multi-biometric Automatic Identification System” and other related products to the Macao Judicial Police Bureau, and has developed all other products according to the needs of the Macao Judicial Police.
 As well as peripheral systems, including all the hardware and software required by the system.

 The system requirements include the central AFPIS (automatic fingerprint and palmprint identification system) and peripheral acquisition systems such as palmprint collection, the collection of different angles of the portrait, the automatic face detection from video files and the face comparison, and remote fingerprint comparison of the handheld terminal.

-Under the coordination of the Unitary Police Service, the Judiciary Police carried out the anti-crime operation “Thunderbolt 2019” —— a serie of operation aimed at crime prevention, with the help of Hisign's technology.
+Under the coordination of the Unitary Police Service, the Judiciary Police carried out the anti-crime operation “Thunderbolt 2019” —— a series of operation aimed at crime prevention, with the help of Hisign's technology.

-On 13th August 2019, Judiciary Police mobolized 24 criminal investigators and two criminal technical officers to patrol a number of video game centres in the Northern District.
+On 13th August 2019, Judiciary Police mobilized 24 criminal investigators and two criminal technical officers to patrol a number of video game centers in the Northern District.